SPICYJO/spicyjo.github.io/_posts/2022-01-03-spring-object-mapper.md

 I think many developers would not pay much attention to serializer and deserializer, because Spring Boot's default configuration works great for most of cases.
 When we return object (e.g. `Person` object) from `@RestController` controller, `ObjectMapper` serialize the object into Json format behind the scene. `ObjectMapper` also deserialize a Json request body into an object.

-But when we use Spring Boot, our `ObjectMapper` is little different from Jackson's default one, which is created by `new ObjectMapper()`.
+When we use Spring Boot, our `ObjectMapper` is little different from Jackson's default one, which is created by `new ObjectMapper()`.
 Spring Boot's auto-configured `ObjectMapper` has following differences from `new ObjectMapper()`.

 ### Spring Boot's auto-configured ObjectMapper
 - `SerializationFeature.WRITE_DATES_AS_TIMESTAMPS` is set to `false`